qri-io/rfcs/text/0026-transform_application.md

 Similar to a manual save, a transform script represents a state transition, with a reproducible method to execute that state transition, and a mechanism called "recall" to clone that state transition when applicable.

+TODO(dustmop): This paragraph is not technically true.
+Clarify the language to state what is really meant, in an accurate manner.
 A crucial fact about this description is that a manual save and a transform cannot both happen at the same time.
 They are both state transitions, and since we define a linear history of commits, it's illegal to have two transitions at once.
 Neither forking nor merging are allowed:

 ![conflict due to two state transitions](https://github.com/qri-io/rfcs/blob/rfc-xform/img/dataset_05_conflict.png)